kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 - [Backup and Restore](#backup-and-restore) - Backup and restore feature added, E2E tests for backup and restore
 - [Console](#console) - All views use SAP Fiori Fundamentals, support for system Namespaces, creating bindings for users, Catalog view improvements
 - [Eventing](#eventing) - Consuming Events served by Knative Eventing
-- [Installation](#installation) - xip.io as the default DNS solution, removed Minikube constraint, Kubernetes upgraded to 1.12
+- [Installation](#installation) - `xip.io` as the default DNS solution, removed the Minikube constraint, Kubernetes upgraded to 1.12
 - [Logging](#logging) - Replaced OK Log with Loki
 - [Security](#security) - New **kyma-developer** role, shorter ID token TTL, support for the kubectl `exec` command
 - [Serverless](#serverless) - Logging of function's source code before execution
-- [Service Catalog](#service-catalog) - Defining the URLs of the repositories that hold your bundles in the Helm Broker
+- [Service Catalog](#service-catalog) - Defining the URLs of the repositories that hold your bundles in the Helm Broker at runtime
 - [kyma-project.io](#kyma-project-io) - Backend refactoring, bugfixes, infomation panels, new tab layout, new external link icon

 ---